-• The course final grade will be averaged using the Summer School grade and the lowest grade from one of the semesters.

-- Students will only be eligible to receive a semester average grade of "C" if their work merits it. - If the student does not get a satisfactory grade, in one of the Summer courses and the percentage does not result in a passing grade, the student must repeat the class before graduating. - If the student does not get a satisfactory grade, in two of the Summer courses, re-enrollment to Dorado Academy will be denied.
+- The course final grade will be averaged using the Summer School grade and the lowest grade from one of the semesters. - If the student does not get a satisfactory grade, in two of the Summer courses, re-enrollment to Dorado Academy will be denied.